Opinionated Fable2 - Architecture & Performance

 Lenses and Spectacles

-Above InfoModel is perfect to represent view.
-But what about validation.
+The above InfoModel is perfect to represent a view.
+But what about validation?
 It is not holding any property to hold domain details.
-So, Let’s write that and see the generated code.
+So, let's write that and see the generated code.

 open FSharp.Core